 trace the peninsula’s perimeter.
 The town of North Andover has more than 3,000

-acres of preserved open space, offering sweeping views and quiet trails.
+acres of preserved open space, offering sweeping views and quiet trails."

-Weir Hill Reservation combines the best of woodlands, fields, and water.
+"Weir Hill Reservation combines the best of woodlands, fields, and water.
 A hiker gets treated to views not only from the hilltop but also from the shores of beautiful Lake Cochichewick, a water-supply reservoir.
 The reservation got its name from the fish weirs the Indians once constructed in nearby Cochichewick Brook.
 The weir (usually a woven fence) would trap migrating fish on their way to the lake.
 Weir Hill is one of the few reservations where you can reach a scenic vista in just a ten-minute walk.
-Highlights: Lake, pond, hilltop views.
+Highlights: Lake, pond, hilltop views."

-During the warmer months, Lake Cochichewick is abuzz with activity.
+"During the warmer months, Lake Cochichewick is abuzz with activity.
 Students from the nearby Brooks School ply the waters of the 592-acre lake in sailing dinghies or sculls, while residents jog the lakeside trails or ramble about with their rambunctious canines.
 In winter, though, it’s a snow-hushed and peaceful scene, with just a few diehard dog-walkers on the trails and lakeside footpaths.
 Set on a 200-foot double drumlin, this gentle walk offers lovely views of surrounding hills at its highest point, then scoops into woodlands and follows the lakeshore of Cochichewick.
-It’s perfect for kids, who are always the first to spot rabbit tracks in the snow, or an owl standing sentry on a tree limb-both common occurrences here!
+It’s perfect for kids, who are always the first to spot rabbit tracks in the snow, or an owl standing sentry on a tree limb-both common occurrences here!"

-This peaceful walk leads to scenic views from the shores of Lake Cochichewick and a meadow atop Weir Hill.
+"This peaceful walk leads to scenic views from the shores of Lake Cochichewick and a meadow atop Weir Hill."

-Best Hikes Near Boston
+--Michael Tougias, AMC's Best Day Hikes Near Boston (Appalachian Mountain Club Books).

-Once part of a 500-acre estate built by nineteenth-century industrialist Moses Stevens, this route encompasses a distinct mix of wide-open meadow views of Lake Cochichewick and dense forest bordering the water’s edge.
-This reservation was named after the fish weirs (woven fences) that natives used in nearby Cochichewick Brook to trap fish swimming toward the lake.
+"Once part of a 500-acre estate built by nineteenth-century industrialist Moses Stevens, this route encompasses a distinct mix of wide-open meadow views of Lake Cochichewick and dense forest bordering the water’s edge.
+This reservation was named after the fish weirs (woven fences) that natives used in nearby Cochichewick Brook to trap fish swimming toward the lake."